Kareem2266/Kareem2266/README.md

 # 💫 About Me:
 Hello!
 My name is Kareem Maamoun and I am a senior at John McCrae Secondary School taking grade 12 AP Computer Science.
-Currently working on web-development through the Fullstack open course!
-Also, am currently bombarded with exams, but am always looking forwards to the next chapter.
+Currently working on web-development through self learning, and am always looking forwards to the next chapter.
 So, feel free to reach out!

 ## 🌐 Socials: